jjocram/ARMS-Simulation-Engine/README.md

 4. `docker buildx build --platform linux/amd64 --push -t armscontainers.azurecr.io/arms-simulator:<version> .`

 # Enhancements to work on:
-1. **Improve inventories**: right now inventories are counters of objects from the same product familiy.
-This require the needs to have as many as the number of WiPs in the model.
+1. **Improve inventories**: right now inventories are counters of objects from the same product family.
+This requires the needs to have as many as the number of WiPs in the model.
 Changing how the inventories hold this information to a Map<ProductToken, int> can help.
 From the perspective of the [modeler](https://github.com/jjocram/ARMS-Editor) this can be achieved as the concept of product requests works (a list of key-value)